rueedlinger/kafka-connect-image/README.md

-# Apache Kafka Connect Image
+# Apache Kafka Connect Docker Image
 Docker image for deploying and running Apache Kafka Connect.
 The Docker image is based on Alpine Linux and contains:
 - Apache Kafka 2.6
 - Java 11 (zulu11-jdk-headless)